 Complement to Philosophy 310, but may be taken independently.
 Topics and emphases change periodically.
-Prerequisite: Philosophy 110 and Philosophy 111.
+Strongly recommended: Philosophy 101.
+Prerequisite: Philosophy 102.

 Philosophy 320.
 Swedenborg's Philosophy.

 Swedenborg's cosmology.
 Consideration of 18th-century cosmological concepts (Descartes, Leibniz, Wolff) and Swedenborg's unique answers to the issues raised.
 Particular emphasis on Swedenborg's Principia and The Infinite.
 Cosmological views developed in the Doctrines of the New Church and by New Church students of Swedenborg.